python/cpython/Doc/library/xmlrpclib.rst

    except Error as v:
        print "ERROR", v

-To access an XML-RPC server through a proxy, you need to define  a custom transport.
+To access an XML-RPC server through a HTTP proxy, you need to define a custom transport.
 The following example shows how:

 ..
 Example taken from http://lowlife.jp/nobonobo/wiki/xmlrpcwithproxy.html